Diocese of Spiš

 The Diocese of Spiš (Spišská diecéza, Dioecesis Scepusiensis, Szepesi egyházmegye) is a Latin Church diocese of the Catholic Church in northern Slovakia.
 It covers central and eastern parts of the Žilina Region and western part of the Prešov Region.
 Its seat is in Spišská Kapitula.
 As of 2024 the diocese covers an area of 7,802 km^{2} with 610,040 people of which 452,310 (74.1%) are of Catholic faith.
 There are 363 priests in the diocese.

 The seat was vacant for three years after the death of bishop Štefan Sečka.
 On 8 September 2023, Pope Francis named František Trstenský as the new bishop.
 Trstenský was inaugurated on 21 October in Spišská Kapitula.

 History

 The diocese was established in the Kingdom of Hungary on 13 March 1776 as a suffragan of the Archdiocese of Esztergom.
 In 1804, its metropolitan was changed to the Archdiocese of Eger.
 On 30 December 1977, it was taken from the former and became part of the newly created Slovak ecclesiastical province with metropolitan being the Diocese of Trnava.
 The last change of metropolitan took place on 31 March 1995 when it was changed to the newly elevated Archdiocese of Košice.

+List of bishops

+Ordinaries

+The following is a list of bishops of the Roman Catholic Diocese of Spiš since its establishment in 1776.